SebastianStasz/FinanceTracker/README.md

 ### Info

 The project is no longer supported.
 I know there are many things that could have been done better.
-However, I am currently working on the another version in UIKit.
+However, I am currently working on the another version (https://github.com/SebastianStasz/FinanceUnderControl).
+I have also version in UIKit (https://github.com/SebastianStasz/WalletUnderControl).

 ### About